fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 ![](./symimg.png)

 As you can see the process image is a tree.
-The root points to loaded ELF files - in this case a "helloworld" executable and its dependency "libc.so.6".
+The root points to the loaded ELF files - in this case a "helloworld" executable and its dependency "libc.so.6".
-The children of ELF files are their allocatable sections (here identified by their permission bits "rwx").
+The children of ELF files are their allocatable sections (identified here by their permission bits "rwx").
 The children of sections are all ELF symbols that are inside those sections.
 For example, the symbol "main" is a child of the section "r-x" because the program has a `main()` function.
-The leafs of the process image are so-called "chunks".
+The leafs of the process image are so-called "chunks" that hold the actual contents of a symbol.
-Chunks hold the actual contents of a symbol and tell us how to interpret the stream of bytes.
-It can either be code, data or a pointer.
+They tell us whether to interpret the stream of bytes as either code, data or pointers.

 One of the things you're gonna do most frequently with a process image is traversing it.
 This can be done like so: